facebookarchive/python-nubia/README.md

 ## Requirements

-Nubia-based applications require python 3.6+ and works with both Mac OS X or Linux.
+Nubia-based applications require Python 3.6+ and works with both Mac OS X or Linux.
 While in theory it should work on Windows, it has never been tried.

 ## Installing Nubia